A. SABAPATHY – PIONEER TO MOZAMBIQUE

 MOZAMBIQUE – THE FINAL DESTINATION

 When Saba was in Tamil Nadu in 1975, Mozambique gained its independence from Portugal.
+Under the Five-Year Plan, two international pioneers were needed in Mozambique.
 Mozambique was one of the pioneering goals for India.
 A call came for pioneers to serve in Mozambique.
 Saba rose to the occasion and went alone to Mozambique in 1976.
 There was no assembly when Saba arrived in Maputo.
 It has to be mentioned that the Cause of Bahá’u’lláh was present in Mozambique since the early 1950s but was not enabled to come out of obscurity owing to domestic situations.
 But the liberation of the country in 1975 saw the coming of new pioneers.
 Around the time Saba entered Mozambique, a few other pioneers arrived, and they all played their part effectively.
 Ms. Charlotte Pinto, an American pioneer was in Mozambique and served as a caretaker of the Bahá’í centre in the later days.
-In 1976, Miss Yaw Kam Sim, who was the Manager of the National Bahá’í Bookshop in Malaysia pioneered to Mozambique.
-There was a job already waiting for her.
-Saba, Lizet, a Brazilian pioneer, and Yaw Kam Sim used to eat dinner together as they lived in the same apartment building.
+With Saba going to Mozambique one of the two pioneering posts was fulfilled.
+There was still one more post to be fulfilled.
+When Saba decided to move to Mozambique he contacted Miss Yaw Kam Sim, who was the Manager of the National Bahá’í Bookshop in Malaysia to pioneer to Mozambique.
+She was hesitant.
+Saba spoke with Lizet, another Brazilian pioneer in Mozambique to get a job for Yaw Kam Sim.
+Lizet took up the matter with her boss who was a local Chinese and owner of a big Department Store in Maputo.
+He offered her a job through Lizet.
+Saba sent that letter to Yaw Kam Sim in Malaysia.
+She resigned her job at her school, went home to tell her parents, and prepared for her trip to Mozambique.
+Saba had been encouraging Yaw Kam Sim to go pioneering from the time he visited Malaysia in 1975.
+Finally, she joined him in Mozambique.
+Saba, Lizet, Lizet and Yaw Kam Sim used to eat dinner together as they lived in the same apartment building.
+Saba occupied the fourth floor which cheaper, all because it was still unfinished.
+Lizet occupied the third floor while Charlotte occupied the ground floor.
+By the time Yaw Kam sim arrived Charlotte was preparing to leave the country and so Yaw Kam Sim took over her tenancy.
 These pioneers were like a big family, eating together, having fun together and taking care of one another.
 There were not many teaching activities going on.
 Saba and Yaw Kam Sim were trying to learn Portuguese.
-It was very unsafe to travel out of the city as there were still sporadic insurgency fighting in the country.
+It was very unsafe to travel out of the city as there was still sporadic insurgency fighting in the country.
 Every month the pioneers traveled by bus to Swaziland on a 6 to 8 hours journey to pick up letters and other information from the National Spiritual Assembly of Swaziland.
-The basic Bahá’í activities these pioneers initiated were the celebration of the Holy Days and the 19 Day Feasts with the Mozambicano Bahá’ís from the surrounding villages.
+The basic Bahá’í activities these pioneers initiated were the celebration of the Holy Days and the 19-Day Feasts with the Mozambican Bahá’ís from the surrounding villages.
 They rented a house for those activities.
 Things got worse after the country became independent.
 There was a complete shut down of the Bahá’í activities for some time.
 A Portuguese pioneer with his wife and two young children went back home.
 The company Yaw Kam Sim worked for was sold off and moved out to Portugal.
-Lizet moved with them.
-Yaw Kam Sim married Mathews Wagner and settled in New Mexico, USA.
+Lizet moved with them to Portugal.
+Yaw Kam Sim stayed in Mozambique for a little over a year and then left for Vermont to marry Mathews Wagner.
+They are now settled in New Mexico, USA.
 Saba rented a house and was applying for his family to come over.

 Cheering each other, 1977.
 L-R: Yaw Kam Sim, Charlotte Pinto and Saba with other friends.